Setting up Azure DevOps MCP server for StudioAssist

 ~/.zshrcor~/.bashrc:echo 'export AZURE_DEVOPS_PAT="your-pat-token-here"' >> ~/.zshrc source ~/.zshrc

-Host your Azure DevOps MCP Bridge server
+Host and integrate with Azure DevOps MCP server

-mcp-proxy --port 3000 --host 127.0.0.1 --stateless --allow-origin '*' npx @azure-devops/mcp "Katalon"
+mcp-proxy --port 3000 --host 127.0.0.1 --stateless --allow-origin '*' -- npx -y @azure-devops/mcp "katalon"

 Replace "Katalon" with your Azure DevOps organization name.